Brain waves are patterns of electrical activity occurring in the brain. They are measured using a technology called Electroencephalography (EEG).

-The brain is a fascinating, complex organ which controls every aspect of our daily life.
-It is responsible for every thought and action, from the deepest philosophical musing, to remembering a grocery list, down to coordinating the motor skills necessary to brush your teeth.
-Scientists are discovering new and fascinating information about how the brain works every day.
+The brain is a fascinating, complex organ that controls many aspects of our daily life.
+It is responsible for every thought and action, from the deepest philosophical musing, to remembering a grocery list down to coordinating the motor skills necessary to brush your teeth.

-The brain communicates using electronic signals transferred using neurons, also called brain waves.
-Brain waves can be measured using a technology called Electroencephalography (EEG), which picks up the electric signals from the brain using sensors in the form of metal electrodes placed on different locations on the head.
+It communicates using electronic signals transferred using neurons, also called brain waves.
+Brain waves are patterns of electrical activity that can be measured using a technology called Electroencephalography (EEG), which picks up the electric signals from the brain using sensors in the form of metal electrodes placed at different locations on the head.

-They are further broken down into the following three categories:
+Brain waves are further broken down into the following three categories based on brainwave frequency:

 Beta (16.5-20 Hz) - Beta waves are the intense, focused brain activity when we are working on solving a problem or actively engaging with our environment.

-Delta (1 - 3 Hz) - Delta waves are low brain waves which occur during dreamless sleep and in deepest meditative states.
+Delta (1 - 3 Hz) - Delta waves are low brain waves that occur during dreamless sleep and in the deepest meditative states.